Subscriptions to Resources & Publications for Sale

 Subscription: £50, payable in two annual instalments of £25.
-Please contact email@example.com if you would like to subscribe.
+To subscribe, please complete this form.

 Click on the link above to view details of subject publications produced by the Hampshire Inspection and Advisory Service.

 To order a publication, customers should complete the online order form available via the Order publications button on the Publications web page.
 For further information or queries, please contact the HIAS Publications Team on: email@example.com

 The curriculum updates are compiled by inspectors and advisers and share examples of high-quality good practice to keep you up to date with subject or whole-school issues.
 There are 12 titles which are produced twice a year.
 The curriculum updates are available by annual subscription, either electronically or in printed format.
-For further information and a full list of our titles, please see our curriculum updates leaflet.
+For further information and a full list of our titles, please see our curriculum updates leaflets:

 Excerpt from PDL News, published September 2018